Layer One: Heroes of Power. Heroes of Culture.

 Mayon Reign: The Hero Who Knows

 This is Potential.
-The hero who understands that the quiet phase is not the waiting phase.
-It is the ground state — not empty, not idle, but the most natural, most stable configuration of who they are before the world asks anything of them.
-Every skill sharpened in private, every instinct refined without applause, every morning that looks identical to the one before it — all of it is the expression of a nature that already knows what it is.
+The hero who understands that the quiet phase is the ground state — the most natural, most stable configuration of who they are before the world asks anything of them.
+Every skill sharpened in private, every instinct refined without applause, every morning that looks identical to the one before it — all of it the expression of a nature that is already formed.

-Mayon Reign is not for the person who has already erupted.
-It is for the person in the middle of the build — who knows, with the settled certainty of a mountain, that the moment is coming.
+Mayon Reign is for the person in the middle of the build, who knows, with the settled certainty of a mountain, that the moment is coming.

 Eagle Strike: The Hero Who Moves

-It locks.
-It reads the thermal, calculates the angle, and drops — not with speed for its own sake, but with the precision of a decision already made before the wings folded.
+It reads the thermal, calculates the angle, and releases — with the precision of a decision already made before the wings folded.
 The largest eagle in the world by wingspan, with eyesight that resolves detail at distances a human eye cannot process.
-It does not see more.
 It sees specifically.

 Sharp.
 Savage.
 Supreme.
 For the hero who sees it, wants it, gets it.

 This is Intent.
 The hero who has moved past accumulation into execution.
-Who does not mistake motion for progress or urgency for direction.
+Who separates urgency from direction.
 Who acts with resolution — the kind that comes from knowing exactly what the target is and exactly what it will take to reach it.

 Eagle Strike is for the hero mid-flight.
 Committed.
 Precise.
 Already in the drop.